hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/integrating-with-canton-network/index.rst

             pnpm add @splice/dapp-sdk

-Both SDKs use the same underlying core packages and in case where only partial code is needed (like for transaction visualization or hash verification) those packages can be used independently.
+Both SDKs use the same underlying core packages and where only partial code is needed (like for transaction visualization or hash verification) those packages can be used independently.

 Hosting a Validator
 -------------------

+As stated in the :ref:`Implications for Wallet Providers section here <implications-for-wallet-providers>`, it's important for wallet providers to have a validator to host their users' parties.
+It's also strongly advised to operate a node in all three network environments so that you can test and verify your applications and integration as the Canton Network evolves.

 For hosting a validator we recommend reading the Splice documentation on: https://docs.dev.sync.global/index.html

-The Wallet integration guide is tailored to work with LocalNet setup (https://docs.dev.sync.global/app_dev/testing/localnet.html) to make testing and verification easy.
+The Wallet integration guide is tailored to work with a LocalNet setup (https://docs.dev.sync.global/app_dev/testing/localnet.html) to make testing and verification easy.

 Connecting to a Synchronizer
 ----------------------------

-For onboarding a validator with the global synchronizer it is recommended to read the Splice documentation on this: https://docs.dev.sync.global/validator_operator/validator_onboarding.html
+For onboarding a validator with the global synchronizer it is recommended to read the Splice documentation here: https://docs.dev.sync.global/validator_operator/validator_onboarding.html

 Supporting Tokens and Applications
 ----------------------------------

-To integrate and support tokens it is recommended to use the Splice documentation on this: https://docs.dev.sync.global/app_dev/token_standard/index.html
+To integrate and support tokens, it is recommended to use the Splice documentation here: https://docs.dev.sync.global/app_dev/token_standard/index.html

 If you are interested in building your own application, a good first place would be to utilize the CN quickstart: https://github.com/digital-asset/cn-quickstart